mnc/csv_vault/README.md

 # CsvVault

-CsvVault is a Ruby gem to encrypt/decrypt CSV.
+CsvVault is a Ruby gem to encrypt/decrypt CSV including credentials.
 You can specify target columns to encrypt/decrypt.

 ## Installation